-A draft plan was then developed and approved for public notification by the Kāpiti Coast District Council in accordance with section 41(6) of the Reserves Act 1977.
-Submissions on the draft plan closed on xx.
+The draft management plan was written based on feedback from stage one of consultation and was approved for public notification by the Kāpiti Coast District Council in accordance with section 41(6) of the Reserves Act 1977.
+Submissions on the draft plan closed on 3 October 2017.

-A total of xx submissions were received.
-Of these, xx submitters spoke at the hearing in support of their submissions.

-The key topics submitted on were as follows:
+A total of 105 submissions were received, 68 of which were on a pre-written form form which was prepared by a member of the community.
+Of these, 13 submitters spoke at the hearing in support of their submissions.
+The key submission topics were: